AlibabaCloudDocs/ecs/intl.en-US/Tutorials/Build a software development environment/Configure Java Web/Manually deploy a Java web environment on an ECS instance that runs Alibaba Cloud
         Linux 2.md

     In this example, traffic on SSH port 22 and HTTP port 8080 is allowed.

 2. Connect to the instance.
-For more information, see[Connect to a Linux instance by using VNC](/intl.en-US/Instance/Connect to instances/Connect to Linux instances/Connect to a Linux instance by using VNC.md).
+For more information, see [Connect to a Linux instance by using VNC](/intl.en-US/Instance/Connect to instances/Connect to Linux instances/Connect to a Linux instance by using VNC.md).

 3. Disable the firewall.